MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CustomNudgeAssignment.md

 # Get-CustomNudgeAssignment

 ## SYNOPSIS
-This cmdlet is available only in the Exchange Online PowerShell V2 module.
+This cmdlet is available only in the Exchange Online PowerShell V2 module v2.0.6-Preview5 or later.
 For more information, see [About the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).

+**Note**: The features that are associated with this cmdlet are currently in Preview, are not available in all organizations, and are subject to change.
+Access to the cmdlet does not guarantee access to the feature.

-Use the Get-CustomNudgeAssignment to view assignments of custom nudges to users.
-Nudges are shown in the Briefing email.
+Use the Get-CustomNudgeAssignment to view the assignments of Custom Nudges to users.
+Custom Nudges are shown in the Briefing email.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).